-This in-studio repertoire class introduces the technique of the work of iconic choreographers and provides the experience of dancing the
+This in-studio repertoire class introduces the technique of the work of iconic choreographers and provides the experience of dancing the vocabulary of these noted artists.
+The in-studio repertoire spans Russian classical ballet of the 19th century through current contemporary work and video/social media artists.
 Prerequisites: None Corequisites: CDN 127